jatinpatwa401/FastFoodBrandAppealAnalyzer/backend/README.md

 ### `Running the ML Classifier Models`

-Navigate to the classification directory in your terminal.
+Navigate to the classification directory in your terminal:
 ```
 cd FastFoodBrandAppeal/backend/classification
 ```